souvik798/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: Thirugnanamoorthi G
+Developed by: SOUVIK KUNDU
-RegisterNumber: 212221230117
+RegisterNumber: 212221230105
 */
 ```
 ```